 You can take the flavor of the cake up a notch by adding a teaspoon of garam masala.
 On many occasions, I have added a dash of tea masala (chai masala) to flavor my wheat cake.
 It tastes amazing with the earthy aroma and flavor of spices.

-If you love the flavor of vanilla, add a teaspoon of pure vanilla extract in the cake batter.
+If you love the flavor of vanilla, add a teaspoon of pure vanilla extract to the cake batter.

 FAQ’s Related To Whole Wheat Cake